 The MgII light curve is very strongly correlated with the continuum light curve, which implies that the observed continuum is the driving photoionizing emission.
 In particular, the case of the best-fit FeII template KDP15 exhibits the peak correlation coefficient of $r\sim 0.87$.
 For the VW01 template, the correlation coefficient only slightly drops to $r\sim 0.73$.
 This trend is also reflected for other time-delay methods, for which the cases with the VW01 template exhibit lower correlation coefficients (zDCF) or the minima are located at larger values of the corresponding measures ($\chi^2$, von Neumann, and Bartels estimators, see Appendix~\ref{sec_appendix_time_delay}).
 This can be interpreted as the result of the VW01 FeII emission model, which is older and more approximate than the KDP15 model, which lowers the overall correlation of MgII with the continuum.
 Despite that the determined best MgII time delays are consistent within the uncertainties among the different time-delay methods and the two templates, see Table~\ref{tab_mgII}.
 By averaging the time delays among different methods and the two templates, we arrive at the final value of $\tau_{\rm MgII}=224^{+21}_{-23}$ days in the rest frame of the source.
 This value is within $2\sigma$ uncertainty consistent with the values reported in \citet{prince2023} and \citet{Zajacek2020}, whose mean values are $\sim 26\%$ and $\sim 35\%$ larger than the one found here for the new redshift and KDP15/VW01 templates.

-However, the Fe II intensity is much different in these two cases.
-The Fe II emission in the new KDP15 decomposition based on the new redshift is now by a factor of 3 fainter.
+However, the FeII intensity is much different in these two cases.
+The FeII emission in the new KDP15 decomposition based on the new redshift is now by a factor of 3 fainter.
 We performed time-delay computations but we did not obtain a satisfactory solution for the time delay.
 The situation is best illustrated in the case of the ICCF plot (see Figure~\ref{fig_iccf_feII}, left panel, dashed lines).
-The maximum value of the correlation coefficient $r$ is close to 0.8 for both KDP15 and VW01 templates which clearly shows that Fe II light curve and the continuum are very well correlated.
+The maximum value of the correlation coefficient $r$ is close to 0.8 for both KDP15 and VW01 templates which clearly shows that the FeII light curve and the continuum are very well correlated.
 However, the function peaks close to the zero time delay, see the summary of peak and centroid values for both templates in Table~\ref{tab_feII} (first three rows).
-This strongly suggests that the Fe II light curve is strongly contaminated by the continuum itself and the decomposition of the spectrum into Fe II and continuum is probably not satisfactory.
+This strongly suggests that the FeII light curve is strongly contaminated by the continuum itself and the decomposition of the spectrum into FeII and continuum is probably not satisfactory.

-In the next attempt to search for a FeII time delay, we just consider the left wing of the FeII emission in the wavelength range 2683.09-2800.00\,\AA, which is dominated by FeII component 63.
-The left wind of the FeII emission is more pronounced within the KDP15 model, see Figs.~\ref{fig:new_redshift} and \ref{fig:Fe_aver}, and thus less contaminated by the continuum.
+In the next attempt to search for a FeII time delay, we just consider the blue wing of the FeII emission in the wavelength range 2683.09-2800.00\,\AA, which is dominated by FeII multiplet 63.
+The blue wing of the FeII emission is more pronounced within the KDP15 model, see Figs.~\ref{fig:new_redshift} and \ref{fig:Fe_aver}, and thus less contaminated by the continuum.
 This does not result in a qualitative change of the ICCF and the peak correlation coefficient is again close to zero, see Figure~\ref{fig_iccf_feII} and Table~\ref{tab_feII}.